Last updated on September 15th, 2025:

 Start Here

-Research is the record of what I’ve learned on this training journey.
-The result is a system called Sendō built on running, strength training, and yoga.
+Research is the documentation of what I’ve learned on this training journey.
+The result is a system called Sendō built on running, strength training, meditation and yoga.

 Through Sendō I believe that anyone can run further and faster but more importantly, reshape their life for the better.
-I’m living proof and each chapter is my documentation.
+I’m living proof: the data I share each month is evidence that any bozo can turn their life around.
+Slowly but surely.

 Start with the Core Disciplines - they break down the physical and mental benefits of each practice.
-Each post links to the one after it.
+Each post links to the next, all the way down to the final topic in this research library.
 If you’re ready to go, skip to the Training Programs.

 Core Disciplines